22388o/protocol-1/README.md

 ## Licensing

-The primary license for both the NFTlend V1 Core and Interface is the Business Source License 1.1 (`BUSL-1.1`), see:
+The primary license for the Protocol is the Business Source License 1.1 (`BUSL-1.1`), see:
 * [`./v1-core/LICENSE`](./v1-core/LICENCE).